Global Fukaya category I: Global Fukaya category

 \section{Global Fukaya category}

-Other than $A _{\infty} $ categories, the principal algebraic objects of this paper are quasi-categories, which are simplicial sets with an additional property, relaxing the notion of Kan complex.
-The latter are fibrant objects in the Quillen model structure on the category $sSet$ of simplicial sets, and play the same role in the category of simplicial sets as CW complexes play in the category of topological spaces: they are the fibrant objects in the corresponding Quillen equivalent model categories.
-Quasi-categories are in turn the fibrant objects for a different non Quillen equivalent model structure on $sSet$ called the Joyal model structure, which will play a background role in this paper.
-For reader's convenience we will review some of this theory of simplicial sets in the Appendix.
+Let $M \hookrightarrow P \to X$ be as previously.
+In this section, we will associate to the previously constructed functors $F _{P, \mathcal{D}} $ a certain geometric-categorical object which we call the global Fukaya category.
+More specifically this will have the structure of a categorical fibration over $X _{\bullet }$, which is our name for a categorical fibration over a Kan complex.
+So one necessary ingredient for this story will be the notion of an $\infty$-category, or a quasi-category in the specific model here.
+As this model is fixed in the paper we will no longer mention this.
+An $\infty$-category is a simplicial set with an additional property, relaxing the notion of Kan complex.

-As described in the introduction given a Hamiltonian fibration $M \hookrightarrow P \to X$ we would like to eventually to construct an $\infty$-functor (i.e. a map with our specific models) from the path $\infty$-groupoid of $X$ (i.e. $X _{\bullet} $) into a certain a certain $\infty$-groupoid of $A _{\infty} $ categories say $\mathcal{A}_{\infty} $, with a point in $X$ mapping to the Fukaya category of the fiber.
-In this formulation we postpone the construction (of the $\infty$-groupoid $\mathcal{A}_{\infty} $ and the associated functor) to a future note.
-Here we shall use notion of dg or more appropriately $A _{\infty} $-nerve to instead construct an $\infty$-functor into $\mathcal{S}$, the $\infty$-groupoid of $\infty$-categories, (which is just a Kan complex, i.e. a space) as discussed in the introduction.
+Whereas Kan complexes are fibrant objects in the Quillen model structure on the category $sSet$ of simplicial sets, $\infty-categories$ are in turn the fibrant objects for a different non Quillen equivalent model structure on $sSet$ called the Joyal model structure.
+For the reader's convenience we will review some of this theory of simplicial sets in the Appendix \ref{appendix.quasi}.